CI-NYC/medicaid-treatment-trends/README.md

 ## Cohort definition:

-Using Kat Hoffmans cohort, <a href="https://github.com/CI-NYC/disability/blob/4a9cb21be99b54a53f6716281277a6821ca7352b/projects/create_cohort/scripts/07_combine_cohort/merge_final_cohort.R#L287">desc_cohort.rds</a> (exclusions already applied), beneficiaries were separated into four cohorts, one for each year.
+Starting with Kat Hoffman's cohort, <a href="https://github.com/CI-NYC/disability/blob/4a9cb21be99b54a53f6716281277a6821ca7352b/projects/create_cohort/scripts/07_combine_cohort/merge_final_cohort.R#L287">desc_cohort.rds</a> (exclusions already applied).

+## Stratifying by year:
+For every beneficiary in the cohort, we want to follow them for every year that they are continuously enrolled.
+This means that
 Washout period: Beneficiaries are required to be continuously enrolled for a 6-month washout period.

 Follow-up period: Beneficiaries will be followed for 6 months directly after washout.
 All strata/exposures and outcomes are measured within this follow-up period.